CNOT Gate

 Definition

 The CNOT (Controlled-NOT) gate is a two-qubit gate that performs an X gate on the second qubit (target qubit) if the state of the first qubit (control qubit) is .
 The CNOT gate is also known as the Controlled-X gate.
 The CNOT gate is used to entangle two qubits and is a fundamental gate in quantum computing.
 The CNOT gate is a conditional gate that acts on two qubits.
-The CNOT gate is represented as CX
+The CNOT gate is represented as CX in the circuit.

 Effect on qubit